sematext/docs/docs/dashboards/reports-and-components.md

 title: Sematext Dashboards Reports and Components
-description: Sematext Cloud is a modern monitoring, log management, transaction tracing, and real user monitoring system that includes over 40 monitoring integrations.
+description: Sematext Cloud is a modern monitoring, log management, transaction tracing, and real user monitoring system that includes a plethora of different integrations.
 It is a suite of products that combine high-quality logging experience with other monitoring and alerting devops tools helping fix IT production issues

 ## Dashboards Reports